-(a) TWELVE (12) CONSECUTIVE MONTHS, for private, recreational use.
+TWELVE (12) CONSECUTIVE MONTHS, for private recreational use (1).

-(b) FOUR (4) CONSECUTIVE MONTHS, for commercial use.
+FOUR (4) CONSECUTIVE MONTHS, for commercial use.
 A personal watercraft is used commercially when it is used in connection with generating income or any work or employment during any part of the warranty period.
 A personal watercraft is also used commercially when, at any point during the warranty period, it has commercial tags or is licensed for commercial use.